 Espresso beans are regular coffee beans that have been roasted for a little longer and at a slightly higher temperature than other coffee beans.

-All coffee beans, regardless of which type, robusta, arabica, Excelsa or Liberica start out as exactly the same.
+All coffee beans, regardless of the roast, start their lives exactly the same.
 They begin their life on the coffee plant, grow, their coffee cherry gets picked, and the pulp removed to reveal the coffee seed – the part that we later use to brew our cup of coffee.

 All coffee beans start out as green coffee beans and then get roasted to one of 4 coffee roast levels, which are light roast, medium roast, medium-dark roast and dark roast.
-An espresso roast is a dark roasted coffee bean, more particularly a French roast.
+An espresso roast is a dark-roasted coffee bean, more particularly a French roast.

 This oil is important for making an espresso coffee and getting that rich thick crema on top.